By default, LinkAce requires using MySQL or PostgreSQL for the regular setup. To use SQLite, please follow the specific

 php artisan migrate

-After that, generate a new admin account by running the following account.
+After that, generate a new admin account by running the following command.
 You will be asked for a username, email address and a password.

 php artisan registeruser